Coxeter tournaments: Tournaments and polytopes

 \subsection{Tournaments}

 A {\it tournament} on a graph $G=(V,E)$ on $V=[n]$ is an orientation of its edge set.
+Usually, when studying tournaments in combinatorics, it is assumed that $G=K_n$, but it will allow for general $G$ (often simply called an {\it oriented graph} in the literature).

 Informally, we think of each vertex as a player.
 A game is played between each pair of vertices joined by an edge, which is then directed towards the winner.
 The associated {\it score sequence} $s\in \ZZ^n$ is the in-degree sequence, listing the total number of wins by each player.

 More generally, a {\it random tournament} on $G$ is a collection of probabilities $p_{ij}=1-p_{ji}$ for each edge $ij\in E$.
 In this context, we think of $p_{ij}$ as the probability that $i$ wins against $j$.
 The {\it mean score sequence} $x\in\RR^n$ lists the expected number of wins by each player, where each coordinate